rei/rei-cedar-docs/docs/patterns/form-errors/Readme.md

 -**Should**
 -  if the text does not specifically call out the state of the message, error, warning, success, or info - that text should be provided via screen reader accessible text

-### Instruction
-- **Must**
-  - Be available as programmatically-discernible text
-  - Be meaningful
-  - Be visible
-  - Clearly and accurately describe the error and/or how to fix the error.
-  - Succinctly describe how a user can resolve the problem.
-  - Help users understand how to fix problems
-  - provide instruction that is as specific as possible
-- **Must Not**
-  - Rely solely on references to sensory characteristics (for example, "round button" or "button to the right")
--  **Should**
-  - Provide an explanation when the submit button is not available
 ### Role status / aria-live

 -  **Should Not**